wp-plugins/bxslider-integration/readme.txt

         And thus we are now having the third slide of this slider.
 Below we close the initial shortcode to notify the end of the slider.
 Simple, isn't it?
     [/slider]

+The shortcode accepts the following parameters:

+- **duration** *integer*: the duration of slides in milliseconds
+- **speed** *integer*: the speed of transitions in milliseconds
+- **extra_options** *comma-separated list of javascript options to be passed to bxSlider directly*: this allows to directly specify some options for bxSlider if those options are not yet provided as settings or shortcode parameters by our plugin.
+For instance: [bxgallery extra_options="pager: false, "]
+- **transition** *'fade', 'horizontal' or 'vertical'*: the type of transition between slides
+- **adaptive_height** *[1 or 0]*: if set to 1, the height of the slider/gallery will automatically adjust to the content of the current slide
+- **auto_start** *[1 or 0]*: if set to 1, the slideshow will automatically start after the page has loaded.

 = Template functions =